Huang Rong: Character description

 Huang Rong is described as a young beggar dressed in filthy clothing during her first appearance in The Legend of the Condor Heroes.
 Her face is stained with mud and her clothes are covered in dust.
 When Guo Jing agrees to meet her on the riverbank, she looks completely different from her earlier image, now that she is clean and dressed in beautiful clothes.
 Her appearance is described as "with skin whiter than snow, charm unrivalled by any, and a presence so stunning, one would almost blush from staring at her too intently".
 Guo Jing is taken aback by her new look.

 Martial arts and skills

-Huang Yaoshi

-Huang Rong learnt most of her martial arts and skills from her father.
-Guo Jing is unable to fully grasp all these skills.
-Some of them are listed below.